Introduction to 3D Printing and Additive Manufacturing

 - Worse sintered material properties: lower isotropy, density, higher porosity, etc…

-- difficult "tuning" of direct printing of sintering Ceramics, metals, polymers, and exotic materials in SLA printers
+- difficult "tuning" of direct printing of sintering Ceramics, metals, polymers, and exotic materials in SLA, DLP & LCD printers

 Indirect AM: 2 steps/processes